Study Abroad Yucatán (SAY)

-Cooking classes and shopping trips can be arranged for an additional cost as part of your language learning experience.
+Cooking classes, massages, and tours can be arranged for an additional cost as part of your language learning experience.

 We want you to achieve your Spanish language goals.
 If you have specific needs for your study such as vocational vocabulary, preparation for an exam, topic areas you require for your job, we suggest that you book one-on-one classes.

 Na’atik is one of only a handful of programs in the world that offers Maya language study.
 In our Mexican-Maya town, many people consider themselves Maya first and Mexican second.
 The type of Maya spoken here is Yucatec Maya, often just called “Maya” and is one of about 30 Mayan languages spoken mostly between Mexico, Guatemala and Belize.

 There are about 1 million Maya speakers in the world and you can frequently hear Maya spoken on the street in Felipe Carrillo Puerto.
 In fact, it is not uncommon to strike up a conversation with a shopkeeper and find yourself getting an impromptu Maya lesson!